-*It is possible to use Local System in a POC deployment, but it is not supported for a production deployment.
+*It is possible to use the Local System account in a POC deployment, but not in a production deployment.

-** For installation and upgrades, the service account for the Tanium Server must have Administrator privileges.
-After installation or upgrade, you can reduce permissions to user-level permissions.
+**For installation and upgrades, the service account for the Tanium Server and Zone Server must have Administrator privileges.
+After installation or upgrade, you can reduce the privileges to user level.

 ***The Interactive Logon privilege is required only when installing the Tanium Server and Zone Server.
 After installation, you can revoke the privilege.